 Matthew Richard Schlimm‘s This Strange and Sacred Scripture: Wrestling with the Old Testament and Its Oddities clears the fog and answers common questions and concerns raised by believers struggling to find relevance in the first 39 books of the Bible.
 There are many valuable lessons here and Schlimm offers some important insights around interpreting the Old Testament in a responsible way.

 I wanted to highlight some key points from chapter 6, “Male and Female God Created Them”.
 Schlimm begins by insisting all gender-based interpretations be held under the spotlight of Gen 1:26, which affirms the full equality and dignity of all humans, male and female alike.
 He strongly urges Christians to repent of the sins of biased interpretations that depreciate either gender.
-One such instance is the supposed gender bias in Genesis 2-3.
-Schlimm notes that Eve has gotten a bad rap by the Church and she deserves a better reading.
-He notes that some interpreters claim because of Eve (pp 92f):
+One such instance is the supposed gender bias in Genesis 2-3, noting that Eve has gotten a bad rap by the Church and she deserves a better reading.
+Sadly, some interpreters claim because of Eve (pp 92f):

 - Women are inferior to men because Eve was made after Adam.